What to wear on your legs on a cold-weather run is an area of much debate among runners, but what is right for you?

 Three top examples of women’s running tights

-Enjoy the run in the Response Long Tights as they keep you dry and comfortable.
-The soft climalite® fabric will wick away sweat as you dial up the effort.
+Enjoy the run in the Tech Revive Stretch Tights as they keep you dry and comfortable.
+The soft fabric made from recycled yarns will wick away sweat as you dial up the effort.
+Keep valuables close to hand in the thigh stash pocket.

 The Tech Tights are a great choice for runners who train regularly.
 The lightly compressive fabric provides support around the calves, thighs, knees and glutes and a broad, integrated waistband with a drawcord keeps them in place.